-Resolution U-01-09 (2/17/01) sets forth the following regarding the Mutual's Window Replacement Policy: "Windows will not be replaced at the expense of United Laguna Woods Mutual for any reason other than structural or mechanical malfunction and/or failure of the windows.
+Resolution 01-01-09 "Approval to adopt a window replacement policy" (Feb 13, 2001) sets forth the following regarding the Mutual's Window Replacement Policy: "Windows will not be replaced at the expense of United Laguna Woods Mutual for any reason other than structural or mechanical malfunction and/or failure of the windows.
 Residents are free to replace windows at their own expense, following established procedures."